 - Follow-up: Rinse and repeat every month.

 Congratulations.
 You have just set up a direct mail campaign.
+This is the first step to creating absentee owner letters that get a great response.

 One more bit of advice to help you out.
-You can keep your lists organized in a spreadsheet, however you need to get a database or contact management system to manage your leads right from the beginning.
+You can keep your lists organized in a spreadsheet.
+However, you need to get a database or contact management system to manage your leads right from the beginning.
 You won’t be able to manage this process unless you automate it.

 Should You Send Postcards or Letters?

-My answer is it depends.
+My answer is, it depends.
 I generally use postcards for most of the niches except probates.
 (You can find out more about marketing to probates by clicking here.)

 Figure out what's working in your area by testing.
 You can get a copy of the letter that worked well for me below.
 One last thing.
 Be sure your picture is on your postcards.
+Branding is an important part of getting sellers to choose you (over someone else).

 - Your letter should be personalized.
 Wouldn’t you rather get a letter that says “Dear Dan” than one that says, “Hello homeowner or dear executor” or something like that?
 Your letter should also have the subject property address on it.

-- Headlines and sub-headlines are one of the most important aspects of the letter.
-You have to get the person’s attention right away.
-This is especially important with postcards where you have very limited space.
+- Headlines and sub-headlines are some of the most important aspects of the letter.
+You have to get the person’s attention right away so it should be scannable.
+The person receiving the letter should be able to determine quickly what you are contacting them about.

 - Use bullet points whenever possible to highlight your message.
 People have notoriously short attention spans.
 Using sub-titles and bullet points makes it easy for the reader to scan your letter quickly.
-If they can easily identify with your message or your offer, they will be more likely to ready the whole letter.
+If they can easily identify with your message or your offer, they will be more likely to read the whole letter.

 - The letter isn’t about you, so don’t spend a lot of time talking about you or your company.
-You should say something like, “I will buy your house AS IS, can pay cash and close quickly”.
-Those are things about you (or your company), but they are also benefits to the seller.
+You should say something like, “I will buy your house AS-IS, can pay cash, and close quickly”.

-- List some problems the seller might be having such as:
+- Those are things about you (or your company), but they are also benefits to the seller.
+List some problems the seller might be having such as:

-- You tried to sell your property before you moved but didn’t get an offer.
+*They tried to sell your property before you moved but didn’t get an offer.*Possibly they inherited an unwanted property.

-- You had tenants in the property and wanted to hold onto it for income.
-But, it turned out to be more trouble than you thought.
+*Or, they had tenants in the property and wanted to hold onto it for income.
+But, it turned out to be more trouble than you thought. - Offer some solutions or ways that you can help them now.

-- You won’t have to worry about making any of the needed repairs.
+*You won’t have to worry about making any of the needed repairs.

-- You’ll stop sinking money into a property you don’t even want.
+*You’ll stop sinking money into a property you don’t even want.

-- We will take care of all of the paperwork for you.
+*We will take care of all of the paperwork for you.

 People are motivated by two things; pain and pleasure.
 Figure out how to make their pain go away.